wpendl99/.github/profile/webServices/endpointTesting/endpointTesting.md

 # Endpoint testing

-Running automated tests for your service is much easier than UI tests that require a browser.
-You are highly encouraged to incorporate tests for your endpoints as part of your development process.
-Standard Test Driven Development (TDD) methodology has you first write your tests and then use that to guide the design and development of your endpoints.
+Using test driven development (TDD) for testing service endpoints is a common industry practice.
+Testing services is usually easier than writing UI tests because it does not require a browser.
+However, it does still take effort to learn how to write tests that are effective and efficient.
+Making this a standard part of your development process will give you a significant advantage as you progress in your professional career.

 As demonstrated by the following [State of JS](https://2021.stateofjs.com/en-US/libraries/testing/) survey, there are lots of good testing packages that work well with Express driven services.
 We are going to look at the current champion [Jest](https://jestjs.io/).